Earl Anthony Wayne: Assistant Secretary of State for Economic and Business Affairs

 Wayne was nominated and confirmed as Assistant Secretary of State for Economic and Business Affairs (EB) in 2000.
 He served in that position under three Secretaries of State.
 In EB, he oversaw work on post-conflict economic assistance, economic sanctions, international debt, development and economic reform policies, combating the financing of terrorism, international energy policy, trade, intellectual property and investment policies, international telecommunications policy, international transportation policies, support for U.S. businesses overseas, and efforts to end trade in "conflict diamonds".
-He also had a leading role in coordinating a number of reconstruction and assistance donor conferences during this time.
+He played a leading role in building international cooperation against the financing of terrorism following the attacks of September 11, 2001 and in coordinating a number of reconstruction and assistance donor conferences during this time including those for Afghanistan, Iraq, the countries affected by the 2004 Indian Ocean Tsunami, and the 2005 Pakistan earthquake.

-Wayne served as Interim Under Secretary for Economic, Business and Agricultural Affairs in 2005, during which he also served as U.S. Foreign Affairs "Sous-Sherpa," helping prepare the Gleneagles G8 Summit.
-At his departure in June, 2006, Wayne had become the longest serving Assistant Secretary of State for Economic and Business Affairs.
+Wayne served as Interim Under Secretary for Economic, Business and Agricultural Affairs in 2005, during which he also served as U.S. Foreign Affairs "Sous-Sherpa", helping prepare the Gleneagles G8 Summit.
+At his departure from EB in June, 2006, Wayne had become the longest serving Assistant Secretary of State for Economic and Business Affairs.
 He received a State Department Distinguished Honor Award and a Presidential Meritorious Service Award during his tenure as Assistant Secretary.